22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-spei.en.md

 >
 > To learn in detail about all the parameters sent and returned in this request, please refer to our [API Reference](/developers/en/reference/order/online-payments/create/post).
 Additionally, if you receive an error when submitting the payment, you can consult our [list of errors](/developers/en/docs/checkout-api/payment-management/integration-errors).

-The response will return the parameter `ticket_url`, which contains the URL with instructions for the buyer to make the payment,.
-You should redirect them to it following the instructions in the [Make the payment available]() step.
+The response will return the parameter `ticket_url`, which contains the URL with instructions for the buyer to make the payment.
+You should redirect them to it following the instructions in the [Make the payment available](/developers/en/docs/checkout-api/payment-integration/spei-transfers#:~:text=client%2Dside-,Make,-the%20payment%20available) step.
 Additionally, it will show the status action_required until the payment is completed.

 ```json
 {